 HIV transmission during sex

 The penis is inserted into the anus.
 The intestinal mucosa forms a very good portal of entry for HIV.
 Passive partners, especially, are at risk, in particular when ejaculation takes place inside the anus.
 But the risk exists for the penetrating partner as well.

 The penis is inserted into the vagina.
 Mucous membranes inside the vagina and at the glans of the erect penis enable the virus to reach the bloodstream.
 Due to the high viral concentration of the seminal fluid and the large surface of the vaginal mucosa, the female body is at high risk of infection during vaginal intercourse.
 During menstruation the risk increases, also for the partner.

-If seminal fluid from an infected person enters the mouth of the partner, there is a risk of infection because the oral mucosa is permeable to HI viruses.
-If vaginal fluid from an infected person enters the mouth of the partner, there is no risk of infection as the amount of fluid is too low and the oral mucosa is a poor portal of entry for HIV.
-If the vaginal fluid contains (menstrual) blood, there is a risk of infection.
-If an HIV-positive person satisfies another person orally, there is no danger of infection for the partner because saliva is not infectious.
+Oral sex means satisfaction of the partner with the mouth.
+The oral mucosa is permeable to HI viruses, meaning that it is a portal of entry for HIV.
+If semen of an infected man enters the mouth of the partner, there is a risk of infection.
+Precum (preejaculate) is not infectious due to the small amount of fluid.
+If vaginal fluid from an infected woman enters the mouth of the partner, there is no risk of infection because the amount of fluid is too small as well.
+However, if the vaginal fluid contains (menstrual) blood, there is a risk of infection.
+If an HIV-positive person pleasures someone with the mouth, there is no risk of infection for the partner.

 How can I protect myself against HIV infection?

 Everyday social contact allowas no infection with HIV.
 During sexual intercourse, one can protect oneself and the partner by means of safer sex.